bitly/tsplot/tscli/README.md

   tscli [flags]

 Flags:
   -a, --app string              The (Bitly) application.
 Usually top level directory
       --end string              End of the time window for which the query returns time series data for.
 Hours or minutes accepted, i.e: -5h or -5m or now. (default "now")
   -h, --help                    help for tscli
   -m, --metric string           The metric.
+  -o, --output string           Specify output directory for resulting plot.
+Defaults to current working directory.
       --print-raw               Only print time series data and exit.
   -p, --project string          GCP Project.
+      --query-override string   Override the default query.
+Must be a full valid query.
+Metric flag is not used.
+      --reduce                  Use a time series reducer to return a single averaged result.
   -s, --service string          The (Bitly) service.
 Service directory found under application directory.
       --start string            Start time of window for which the query returns time series data for.
 Hours or minutes accepted, i.e: -5h or -5m.

 ```

 ## Authentication